The Schroder 1905 Trust

 How to Apply

 This trust does not have a public application process.
-The trust operates through trustee discretion, identifying beneficiaries through their established networks within the German community in the UK and through relationships with organizations serving people of German origin.
+The trust operates through trustee discretion, identifying beneficiaries through their established networks within the German community in the UK and through relationships with organisations serving people of German origin.

 Grants are made by the trustees based on their knowledge of needs within the German community rather than through open application rounds or advertised funding opportunities.